qua-platform/qualibrate/docs/index.md

 ### [Calibration Graphs](calibration_graphs.md)
 Calibration graphs (`QualibrationGraph`) combine multiple calibration nodes into a directed acyclic graph (DAG) to represent complete calibration routines.
 Each graph represents a workflow that adapts based on the results of previous nodes, creating an efficient and automated calibration process.

+For advanced features like looping, failure handling, and nested subgraphs, see [Advanced Calibration Graphs](advanced_calibration_graphs.md).

 ### [Web App](web_app.md)
 QUAlibrate's web interface allows users to run calibration nodes and graphs intuitively.
 With live updates, parameter adjustments, and graphical results, the web app makes calibration processes more accessible to users without deep programming expertise.